 What is an Anonymous FTP?

 To establish a connection via the FTP client, you must provide an authorized username and password to the remote server.
-Some sites have files that everyone can access, enabling the anonymous FTP. to access such files, and the user does not have to provide the credentials.
-Else, the user can log in as an anonymous username and guest as a password.
+Some sites have files that everyone can access, enabling anonymous FTP.
+The user does not have to provide the credentials to access such files.
+Else, the user can log in with an anonymous username and guest as a password.

 What are FTP Servers?

 FTP servers are just similar to web servers.
 The FTP servers handle the distribution of files.
 Whenever the user clicks on a link to download something from the internet, the links redirect to FTP instead of HTTP.
 Some files are open to everyone on the FTP servers, while some are available for specific users with authorized access.
-FTP servers are divided into anonymous and non-anonymous servers to separate these files and users.
+It is divided into anonymous and non-anonymous servers to separate these files and users.

-- Anonymous Server: in most cases, the FTP sites allow anonymous FTP, and you do not have to provide a password for accessing the files.
-You need to provide an anonymous username and enter your e-mail address as a password.
+- Anonymous Server: In most cases, the FTP sites allow anonymous FTP, and you do not have to provide a password to access the files.
+You must provide an anonymous username and enter your e-mail address as a password.

-- Non-anonymous server: for a non-anonymous server, then you have to log in as yourself using the correct password.
+- Non-anonymous server: For a non-anonymous server, then you have to log in using the correct password.

 What are FTP Clients?

-FTP uses TCP for handling all the communications and sharing data.
+It uses TCP for handling all communications and sharing data.
 FTP works on the client/server model, where one device is the client and the other acts as the server.
-All the demon’s process of FTP runs on the server where everyone can access and enables the server to handle all transactions.
-For using FTP, you need to use FTP client software on your system and establish a connection to the server device.
-To connect to the FTP server, you need to provide a username and password on the FTP client software.
-This will open a command link between both the devices that will allow you to send commands, messages, and other data.
+All the demon’s process FTP runs on the server, which everyone can access, enabling the server to handle all transactions.
+You must use FTP client software on your system and establish a connection to the server device.
+To connect to the FTP server, you must provide a username and password for the FTP client software.
+This will open a command link between both devices, allowing you to send commands, messages, and other data.